diegoalarc/GeodesiCL/README.md

 example(E3)
 ```
-`geodesic`: To convert from Cartesian to Geodesic.
+`geodesic`: To convert from Cartesian coordinate to Geographic coordinate.
 ```r
 ?geodesic